logos-co/nomos-node/testnet/README.md

     - "8081-8190:8080"
 ```

-After running `docker compose up`, the randomlly assigned ports can be viewed with `ps` command:
+After running `docker compose up`, the randomly assigned ports can be viewed with `ps` command:

 ```bash
 docker compose ps